- General terms

 - Republic of Simracers (ROS) is a virtual simracing league.

-- Founder – owner of the discord rank, responsible for running the league and dealing with any high level decision making.
+- Founder – owner of ROS, responsible for running the league and dealing with any high level decision making.

 - Administration – people chosen by Founder, that help running the league and making league decisions.
 In the event of long-term (day or more) absence of a Founder, the decisions made by Administration (moderators, counsel etc.) are binding as if they were made by the Founder.